 Option 2: If you want to use frozen sperm, you can ship frozen sperm from your home country or the designated sperm provider can fly to Los Angeles and leave a sample at the clinic prior to the procedure.

 If you are using donor embryos, you only have to be in California for a total of 4 days.
 You will fly to LA the day before your transfer (you will not need to be seen on this day).
 The following day will be your embryo transfer, followed by 2 days of bed rest.
 You can fly home the night of the 2nd day of bed rest.

 You will be seen at your local clinic 10-12 days after the embryo transfer for your initial bHCG blood test.
 If there is a positive pregnancy, you will continue to monitor at your clinic for the first trimester.
 The HRC physician will oversee your care during this time.
 Once you reach your second trimester, you will return to your OBGYN for the remainder of your pregnancy.

 Our egg donation agency is located in Newport Beach, California and we attract patients from around the world with our high success rates and exceptional standard of care.
-If you are considering egg donation or embryo donation abroad, Donor Nexus has many effective and affordable options for you.
+In addition to Australia and Europe, Donor Nexus has shipped frozen donor eggs to Hong Kong, Tbilisi, Georgia, and all around the United States.
+We are happy to help orchestrate shipping to your desired clinic and work with your clinic to ensure all criteria are met prior to shipping.
+If you are considering international egg donation or embryo donation, Donor Nexus has many effective and affordable options for you.
+Register today for free access to our donor database.
 If you have any additional questions, our team is here to help.